Someone with jaundice is likely to have a yellow look to their skin and the whites of the eyes.

 Some underlying conditions, which lead to jaundice, may feel like flu, and may also result in fever, chills, stomach pain, itching or weight-loss or be without an explanation such as a diet.

 Causes of jaundice

 When red blood cells break down naturally in a 120-day cycle, bilirubin is produced as a waste by-product.

-The journey bilirubin takes out of the body's waste disposal systems takes it carried by blood to the liver.
+The journey bilirubin takes out of the body's waste disposal systems sees it carried by blood to the liver.
 There is it combined with bile (digestive fluid) from the gallbladder.